 Additionally, you can keep an eye on the growth of your channels and see what kind of audience you’re attracting, their demographics, behaviors and affinities.

-Some more advanced brand monitoring tools, such as Pulsar CORE, use AI to understand how your content is performing.
+Some more advanced social brand monitoring tools, such as Pulsar CORE, use AI to understand how your content is performing.
 This way you can identify the best creative, and understand the most engaging keywords in your copy, and which formats – image, link, video – work best on which social media channel.

 Medium to large and enterprise-size organisations and agencies tend to use brand monitoring platforms such as Pulsar, which has multiple tools which work seamlessly alongside one other such as social media research, trend tracking and image analysis.
 However, if you’re looking to just start out with brand monitoring, there also a lot of free tools which can get you started.
 We’ve mentioned some of them in the post, however, you can find some others here: